pqabelian/abelian-community-website/docs/guide/qday-testnet/qday-faucet.md

 - Added QDAY Testnet to MetaMask.
 - Obtained some QDAY test tokens.

-If you have not completed the above steps, please refer to the [Qday Testnet User Guide](/zh/guide/qday-testnet/metamask) for the MetaMask wallet sections.
+If you have not completed the above steps, please refer to the [QDay Testnet User Guide](/zh/guide/qday-testnet/metamask) for the MetaMask wallet sections.

 ### 1. Open MetaMask